a-sena/Project2_HouseRentApp/README.md

 - Login credentials: [Default login credentials as admin]

 ## Documentation
-- A detailed documentation of 1000-3000 words is provided alongside this project, explaining the architecture, functionality, and coding aspects.
+- A detailed documentation of approx. 3000 words are provided alongside this project in PDF format, explaining the architecture, functionality, and coding aspects.
-- For additional diagrams and UML, refer to the attached PDF/Word document in the submission.
+- Additionally, we have provided diagrams such as UML (ahmet) and React components showing the Virtual DOM structure.  (sirin)

 ## Additional Information
 - The application is designed as a SPA (Single Page Application).